rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 If an organization needed 300 IP addresses, they were given 65,536.
 If they needed 100,000, they were given 16,777,216.
-Clearly this was very wasteful, and created shortages.
+Clearly this was very wasteful and created shortages.
 To address this, classless subnetting was invented, allowing organizations such as ISPs to get only as many IPs as they needed (or pretty close to it).
 If I need 300 IP addresses, I don't need a /16.
 A /23 includes 512 IP Addresses, and that's more than enough without wasting the other 65,024.
+An even better solution would be to provide me with a /24 network (256 addresses) and a second /26 network (64 addresses) for a total of 320.
+This of course, would require a router to pass packets between the two different subnets.

 Today, you'll still hear this terminology from time to time.
 People often refer to any /24 subnet as a "Class C" network for example.

 #### Route Determination